kamshory/biller/README.md

 **User-agent**

 The **User-Agent** request header contains a characteristic string that allows the network protocol peers to identify the application type, operating system, software vendor or software version of the requesting software user agent.
-AltoPay will send specific **User-Agent**  **to merchant.**

-**Content-Length**

-The `Content-Length` entity header indicates the size of the entity-body, in bytes, sent to merchant.

 **Host**

 Host is the name of the server accessed by AltoPay.
 From this header, the merchant server can find out how AltoPay is connected to the merchant server.

+**X-api-key**

+The `X-api-key` is used to identity the client.

+See **Request Headers** section on Chapter 1.

+**X-timestamp**

+The `X-timestamp` is one of signature component of the request to guarantee data integrity.

+See **Request Headers** section on Chapter 1.

+**X-signature**

+The `X-signature` is signature of the request to guarantee data integrity.
+The parameters of the X-Signature are:

+1. metod
+2. path
+3. body
+4. timestamp
+5. apikey
+6. password

+See **Request Headers** section on Chapter 1.

 #### Body